Put your seatbelt on, Mom.

 The hardest days are like today when she understands what is happening to her.
 She gets pensive and teary-eyed, wishing that we could go back to when Grandma was alive.
-Then the tear begin to fall, and all I can do is tell her I'll always be there for her no matter what.
+Then the tears begin to fall, and all I can do is tell her I'll always be there for her, no matter what.
 Because I love her.

 This is the hardest thing I've ever had to go through.
 I already miss her in so many ways.
-I've been blessed with a mother who became my best friend.
+I've been blessed with a mother who is my best friend.